-To lock the bolt open: Remove the magazine (refer to page 21, steps 1 - 3).
-Retract the bolt handle to its extreme rearward position and, while holding it there, push the bolt lock up.
-(See Figure 5.)
-Release the bolt handle and it will move forward a fraction of an inch, allowing the bolt to engage the bolt lock and remain locked in the open position.
+To lock the bolt open: Retract the bolt handle to its extreme rearward position and, while holding it there, press in on the lower section of the bolt lock (see Figure 5a).
+Release pressure on the bolt handle and it will move forward a fraction of an inch, and then be locked in its open position.